kriserickson/aging-coder/src/posts/2025-06-13-experiments-in-supervised-learning.md

 * Go to Run and Debug view (`Ctrl+Shift+D` or Click the Icon on the left that has Play Triangle with a Bug on it)
 * Select validate\_and\_filter\_recipes from the dropdown at the top (if you want to see what is going on, you can look at the launch.json file in the .vscode directory.
 * I would put a breakpoint in src/validate\_and\_filter\_recipes.py file, and I wouldn't start things yet - let me explain what is going to happen.
-* This code looks through the data/potential\_labels directory and reasons all the .json files (these were exported from my old Recipe Folder site)  lets look at one now.
+* This code looks through the data/potential\_labels directory and finds all the .json files (these were exported from my old Recipe Folder site)  lets look at one now.

 {% highlight json %}
 {